-A public health major is a perfect fit for students who are service-oriented and like to ask the bigger questions about health, understand why health differs across populations, and address health disparities and social justice on a community level in diverse local, national and global settings.
-As a service-oriented field, public health is a natural fit with the Jesuit mission.
+A public health major at Saint Louis University is a perfect fit for service-oriented students who like to ask the bigger questions about health, understand why health differs across populations and address health disparities and social justice on a community level in diverse local, national and global settings.
+Public health is a natural fit with the Jesuit mission as a service-oriented field.

-Saint Louis University's B.S. in public health is offered through the College for Public Health and Social Justice and is accredited by the Council on Education for Public Health.
+Saint Louis University's B.S. in Public Health is offered through the College for Public Health and Social Justice and is accredited by the Council on Education for Public Health.

 Additional degree options for students majoring in public health at SLU include:

-SLU's Bachelor of Science in Public Health curriculum contains 36 credits of major courses that include contemporary challenges in health care, global health, evidence-based practice, epidemiology, biostatistics, advocacy/policy, and the biological basis of public health.
+SLU's Bachelor of Science in Public Health curriculum contains 36 credits of major courses that include contemporary challenges in health care, global health, evidence-based practice, epidemiology, biostatistics, advocacy/policy and the biological basis of public health.
 Students also take six credits of public health electives, drawn from courses offered across disciplines.
 In the senior capstone course, students complete a culminating project and portfolio to demonstrate their achievement of program learning outcomes.

-Service-learning is an integral part of SLU's public health curriculum.
-Students can embody Saint Louis University’s Jesuit mission by using the knowledge they gain in the classroom to serve others and bringing that service back to the classroom.
-Service-learning provides valuable field experience and helps public health students connect with the St. Louis community.
-Students complete a minimum of 45 hours of service learning across three courses in the major.
+Field exposure is an integral part of SLU's undergraduate public health experience.
+Students can embody Saint Louis University’s Jesuit mission by using the knowledge they gain in the classroom to serve others through internships, volunteerism and other service opportunities.
+Field exposure, hands-on projects and engagement with public health practitioners provide valuable experience and help public health students connect with the St. Louis community.
+Students can also volunteer with health care providers and agencies that serve underserved communities, assist faculty with research projects and apply to national internships and summer programs in public health.

-Students can volunteer with health care providers and agencies that serve underserved communities, assist faculty with research projects, and apply to national internships and summer programs in public health.
-Students are encouraged to participate in internships and summer research opportunities to further enhance their learning experiences at Saint Louis University.
-Students have interned at the Centers for Disease Control and Prevention, Procter and Gamble, Barnes Jewish Hospital, SSM Health–St. Louis, the Regional Health Commission, departments of health, and more.
+Students are encouraged to participate in internships and summer research opportunities to further enhance their learning experiences.
+Internships can be completed on a volunteer basis or for general elective academic credit.
+Public health students have interned at the Centers for Disease Control and Prevention, Procter and Gamble, Barnes Jewish Hospital, SSM Health–St. Louis, the Regional Health Commission, departments of health and more.

-Students can also become members of various student organizations focused on public health issues to get to know other students and engage in additional service, networking, and leadership opportunities.
+Students can also become members of various student organizations focused on public health issues to get to know other students and engage in additional service, networking and leadership opportunities.

-A B.S. in public health prepares students for entry-level careers in a variety of settings, including departments of health, government agencies, nonprofit and community health organizations, hospitals, academic centers, advocacy organizations, the pharmaceutical industry, and consulting agencies.
+A B.S. in public health prepares students for entry-level careers in a variety of settings, including departments of health, government agencies, nonprofit and community health organizations, hospitals, academic centers, advocacy organizations, the pharmaceutical industry and consulting agencies.
 It is also excellent preparation for graduate school.

 Examples of career options in public health include: